Pismo State Beach

 Monarch Butterfly Grove

-The world famous Pismo State Beach Monarch Butterfly Grove attracts 100,000 annual visitors to watch thousands of Monarch Butterflies overwinter among the grove from November to February.
+The world famous Pismo State Beach Monarch Butterfly Grove attracts 100,000 annual visitors to watch thousands of western monarch butterflies overwinter among the grove from November to February.
 Butterflies cluster together and fill the air on sunny winter days.
 It is truly a place of wonder and renewal.

-In the Monarch Butterfly Grove, State Park Staff and Docents give two free talks at Noon and 2pm every weekend and holiday and Noon every weekday during the season.
-The Butterfly Trailer offers books and information on the butterflies, butterfly clothing, and many other items.
+There is no charge to visit the grove.
+The Monarch Mercantile Trailer offers books and information on the butterflies, butterfly clothing, and many other items.
 It is a great place for teachers and those seeking unique gifts.

 Camping is available at Pismo State Beach North Beach Campground and Oceano Campground.
 Reservations can be made by clicking here.

 The Oceano Dunes District Visitor Center opened August of 2017.
 This facility provides our community and Park visitors with an array of educational opportunities.
 The exhibits highlight the Oceano Dunes District’s natural and cultural resources as well as our diverse recreational activities.

 Visitors learn about Northern Chumash culture, the famous Pismo clams, dune habitat, shorebirds, the history of off-highway vehicles and the Dunites.
 This facility serves as a hub for the District’s educational programming.
 The Visitor Center is located at 555 Pier Avenue, Oceano and is open daily from noon-4pm.
 Click here to access the State Parks webpage.